zenml-io/zenml/docs/book/mlops_stacks/artifact_stores/amazon_s3.md

 ---
-description: Store artifacts in an AWS S3 or compatible bucket
+description: How to store artifacts in an AWS S3 bucket
 ---

 The S3 Artifact Store is an [Artifact Store](./overview.md) flavor provided with